onemanfund/knowledge/TSMOM.md

 ## Existing Research

 The seminal contribbution is [MOP2012](https://cyberleninka.org/article/n/1285206.pdf) where they first gather evidence for existence of large and consistent reward for trend-following.
-Later a follow up piece with longer history and more country coverage is published [HOP2017].
+Later a follow up piece with longer history and more country coverage is published [HOP2017](https://ssrn.com/abstract=2993026).
+[BK2013](https://pdfs.semanticscholar.org/bb77/345826f66a840bb24ff1c66108e53d00f3bc.pdf) provides some practical along many dimensions such as how to estimate properly the volatility.
 The key features of MOP approach are:

 1. They scale recent return by an estimate of recent volatility in the stage of portfolio construction
 2. Their regression analysis is done via pooling all assets (future contracts of different assets)